webpack/changelog-v5/README.md

 MIGRATION: Instead of using `file/contextTimestamps` use the `compilation.fileSystemInfo` API instead.

-(since alpha.24) Timestamping for directories is possible now, which allows serialization of ContextModules
+Timestamping for directories is possible now, which allows serialization of ContextModules. (since alpha.24)

+`Compiler.modifiedFiles` has been added (next to `Compiler.removedFiles`) to make it easier to reference the changed files. (since beta.7)

 ## Filesystems